University of Oregon rowing team: Covered Bridge Regatta

 The Oregon Association of Rowers (O.A.R.) began working to construct a boathouse at Dexter Lake in 1984 with the support of a $3000 US Rowing Grant.
 After nine years the boathouse was completed in 1993.
 The group then organized and hosted its first Covered Bridge Regatta in 1995.

 The event traditionally takes place in the middle of April and offers three levels of competition: Masters, Collegiate, and Juniors.
 The event's namesake, the Lowell Covered Bridge, sits approximately 100 meters from the starting line of a 2,000 meter course running down to a finish line adjacent to the UO/OAR Boathouses.
 There is a dock which extends out along the course allowing for spectators at the 1,500 meter mark.
 In 2008 the OAR Masters completed the construction of a $70,000 buoyed course at Dexter.
 In 2013, Dexter was named one of the ten best race courses in the country.

-In 2014, for its 20th anniversary, the event hosted, "Five hundred junior, collegiate and master rowers from 36 clubs competed in 44 events" over two days.
+In 2014, for its 20th anniversary, the event hosted, "Five hundred junior, collegiate and master rowers from 36 teams competed in 44 events" over two days.
 In 2015, the event is separating into two weekends: Collegiate Covered Bridge on April 11, and Covered Bridge Regatta (Masters/Juniors) on April 18–19.